gdelfresno/twitterstream-to-mongodb/README.md

 ## DESCRIPTION

-Simple python script for storing tweets from the twitter stream directly to a [MongoDB](http://www.mongodb.org/) database based on a list of terms.
+Simple python script for storing tweets from the twitter stream directly to a [MongoDB](http://www.mongodb.org/) database based on a list of terms or users.

 ## FEATURES/PROBLEMS